aryelgois/yasql-php/README.md

 ## Utils

 There is also a class with utility methods.
-They are used internally and can be used by whoever require this package.
+They are used internally and can be used by whoever requires this package.

 - **arrayAppendLast(** [array] $array , [string] $last \[, [string] $others \] **)**